 The Newcomer Service Team in Southern Denmark is aimed at welcoming all newcomers to the region – both national and international – helping them settle, and introducing them to social networks and activities in the local area.
 Contact your local newcomer guides in Southern Denmark and get help straight away.
 They offer a wide range of services, both pre- and post-arrival, will help you find answers to your questions.

 Almost all Danes speak and understand English, which makes it easy for foreigners to work and live in Denmark.
 However, learning how to speak Danish is highly recommended because it will help you engage with people both socially and at work.
 Joining an association or club where you can enjoy and perhaps share an interest with Danes is a good way to meet people and create a personal network.
-Also, in this case, speaking the Danish language will give you an advantage and help you getting settled.
+Also, in this case, speaking the Danish language will give you an advantage and help you get settled.

 The Danish working culture is based on collaboration and personal responsibility.
 Everyone is encouraged to contribute with ideas, and the atmosphere in the Danish workplace is a blend of professional and casual.
-You will find that both the working culture and regulation of the labour market in Denmark will give you the opportunity to balance any career with family life.
+You will find that both the working culture and regulation of the labour market in Denmark will allow you to balance any career with family life.
 Work-life balance is important to the Danish workforce, which is surely one of the reasons surveys find the Danes to be the happiest people in the world.